daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 ![](../images/pat_step2.png)

 ###2.
-Register the Bricksflow project creator pipeline and run it
+Register the Daipe project creator pipeline and run it
 **Create** a new DevOps pipeline based on `.cicd/pipelines/bricksflow-project-creator` located in infrastructure repo

 ![](../images/resources_step5.png)